 The Western Undergraduate Exchange (WUE) scholarship may be available for applicants from participating states.
 Application for a WUE scholarship is accomplished by applying for admissions to UM.
 Contact Enrollment Services-Admissions for further information.

 Many departments, including the Missoula College, offer scholarships based on skill or academic potential.
 Students should contact their major departments for deadlines and more information.

 Financial Aid Application

 All students who wish to receive any federal funds, including federal parent loans, need based or most non-need based assistance, must file the Free Application for Federal Student Aid (FAFSA).
-The application is available on the Federal Student Aid (FAFSA) website.
+The application is available on the Federal Student Aid website.
 Students whose FAFSAs are received and processed by the Department of Education by February 15, and who complete all other documentation requirements are given priority for limited funds.
 Those who complete requirements later are considered only for federal loan programs and federal Pell Grants.